Tire: Other

 The tire bead is the part of the tire that contacts the rim on the wheel.
-The bead is typically reinforced with steel wire and compounded of high-strength, low-flexibility rubber.
-The bead seats tightly against the two rims on the wheel to ensure that a tubeless tire holds air without leakage.
-The bead fit is tight to ensure the tire does not shift circumferentially as the wheel rotates.
-The width of the rim in relationship to the tire is a factor in the handling characteristics of an automobile because the rim supports the tire's profile.
+This essential component is constructed with robust steel cables encased in durable, specially formulated rubber designed to resist stretching.
+The precision of the bead's fit is crucial, as it seals the tire against the wheel, maintaining air pressure integrity and preventing any loss of air.
+The bead's design ensures a secure, non-slip connection, preventing the tire from rotating independently from the wheel during vehicle motion.
+Additionally, the interplay between the bead's dimensions and the wheel's width significantly influences the vehicle's steering responsiveness and stability, as it helps to maintain the tire's intended shape and contact with the road.

 The sidewall is that part of the tire, or bicycle tire, that bridges between the tread and bead.
 The sidewall is largely rubber but reinforced with fabric or steel cords that provide for tensile strength and flexibility.
 The sidewall contains air pressure and transmits the torque applied by the drive axle to the tread to create traction but supports little of the weight of the vehicle, as is clear from the total collapse of the tire when punctured.

-Sidewalls are molded with manufacturer-specific detail, government-mandated warning labels, and other consumer information, and sometimes decorative ornamentation, like whitewalls or tire lettering.
+Sidewalls are molded with manufacturer-specific detail, government-mandated warning labels, and other consumer information.

+Sidewall may also have sometimes decorative ornamentation that includes whitewall or red-line inserts as well as tire lettering.

 The shoulder is that part of the tire at the edge of the tread as it makes the transition to the sidewall.

 Plies are layers of relatively inextensible cords embedded in the rubber to hold its shape by preventing the rubber from stretching in response to the internal pressure.
 The orientations of the plies play a large role in the performance of the tire and are one of the main ways that tires are categorized.

 Blems

 Blem (short for "blemished") is a term used for a tire that failed inspection during manufacturing - but only for superficial/cosmetic/aesthetic reasons.
 For example, a tire with white painted lettering which is smudged or incomplete might be classified as a "blem".
-Blem tires are fully functional and generally carry the same warranty a flawless tires - but are sold at a discount.
+Blem tires are fully functional and generally carry the same warranty as flawless tires - but are sold at a discount.